Influenza A virus subtype H5N1: 2008–2019

-2020–2025

-In March 2025, India reported eight outbreaks of H5N1 avian influenza in farms and backyard poultry in the southeastern state of Andhra Pradesh.
-The outbreaks resulted in the death or culling of 602,000 poultry, according to the World Organisation for Animal Health.

 Mammalian infections

 In October 2022 an outbreak of H5N1 on a Spanish mink farm showed evidence of being the first recorded case of mammal-to-mammal transmission, with 4 percent of the farm's mink population dying from H5N1-related haemorrhagic pneumonia.
 This coincided with H5N1 detections in the area among gulls and other seabirds, which are the presumed source of the outbreak.

 A mass Caspian seal die-off in December 2022, with 700 infected seals found dead along the Caspian Sea coastline of Russia's Dagestan republic, worried researchers regarding the possibility that wild mammal-to-mammal spread had begun.
-A similar mass die-off of 95% of southern elephant seal pups in 2023 also raised concerns of mammal-to-mammal spread, as nursing pups would have had less exposure to birds.
+The cause of the Caspian seal deaths is unclear and may relate to an annual asphyxiation condition.
 Between January and October 2023, at least 24,000 South American sea lions died from H5N1 flu, with the outbreak starting on the Pacific coast of Peru, moving down the coast to Chile and then up the Atlantic coast of Argentina.
+Necropsies were not performed on the South American seals.

-In April 2024, spread of H5N1 amongst dairy cow herds in nine states of the USA strongly indicated the presence of cow-to-cow transmission possibly occurring while the animals were being milked.
+In April 2024, spread of H5N1 amongst dairy cow herds in nine states of the USA suggested cow-to-cow transmission, possibly occurring while the animals were being milked.
+It has been noted that there were months of gaps in the data as in cattle it was not consistently a reportable disease in the USA.
 Although mortality in bovines infected with H5N1 is rare, viable virus can be shed in the milk.
-Around 50% of cats that lived on the affected dairy farms and were fed unpasteurised milk from symptomatic cows died within a few days from severe systemic influenza infection, raising significant concerns of cross-species mammal-to-mammal transmission.
+Around 50% of cats that lived on the affected dairy farms and that were fed unpasteurised milk from symptomatic cows died within a few days from severe systemic influenza infection, raising significant concerns of cross-species mammal-to-mammal transmission.

 In March 2025 a sheep was found in Yorkshire, UK, infected with H5N1; it was culled.
 Extensive testing suggests that it was the sole non-avian victim locally, with, for example, its own lambs testing negative.